blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ![w:580](./four-forces_6.png)

 <!--
-Thrust acts in the direction of motion
+Like we said the rearward component of weight acts in the same direction as drag, so we can move the force line and add it onto drag.
 -->

 ---